General Dental Treatment

 • They improve speech affected by missing teeth.

-Dentures can be a complete sets to replace all your teeth on the upper or lower jaw (Full Dentures).
-They can also be used to replace a few missing teeth (partial dentures).
+Dentures can be a complete set to replace all your teeth on the upper or lower jaw (Full Dentures).
+They can also replace a few missing teeth (partial dentures).

 Denture costs: